Click to enlarge

 Analogue Production's The Ultimate Analogue Test LP

-CD Accessories by Analogue Production
+Analog Accessories by Analogue Production

 Analogue Productions set out to produce the ultimate test record.
 We’ve consulted many experts in the field, including mastering engineers, audio experts, turntable experts and audiophile listeners, to create a test record that's never been made before.
 When Barry Wolifson from Sterling Sound in New York City called us with the same idea we had been thinking about – that being to create the ultimate test record – he and our audio expert Clark Williams began to brainstorm and research ideas until they were both completely satisfied with what should go on the record.